Coventry Climax: FWMV

 The 1.5-litre FWMV V8, developed from FWMC using a crossplane crankshaft, was designed in 1960 and ran for the first time in May 1961.
 It produced 174 bhp from 11.5:1 compression ratio and made its debut on Cooper T58 at 1961 German GP in August.
 Initial developments resulted in 181 bhp at 8500rpm soon after, but Jack Brabham at Cooper and Stirling Moss at Rob Walker Racing Team suffered over-heating problems while enjoying a great amount of power for the rest of the season.

-The problem was diagnosed to originate in the steel cylinder sleeve's thermal expansion rate being different from the Aluminium alloy cylinder-head, causing the Cooper Ring in between the sleeve and the head to leak.
+The problem was diagnosed to originate in the steel cylinder sleeve's thermal expansion rate being different from the Aluminium alloy cylinder-head, causing the Cooper Ring in between the sleeve and the head to leak: "[T]he water temperature remained relatively constant, the height of the aluminum cylinder block also remained relatively constant, whereas the cast iron cylinder liner was subject to temperature changes due to firing conditions, that is, throttle open and throttle closed.
+Once the cause was known, it was quickly and easily rectified by replacing the lower flange on the cylinder liner with an aluminum sleeve, sealing into the base of the cylinder block, and supporting the liner under the upper flange."

 With this problem solved in the Mk.II 186 bhp version, having a larger 1.35" intake valves (1.30" previously), FWMV started to score GP victories, ending the 1962 season with 3 wins for Lotus, 1 win for Cooper, 5 second places and 4 third places, in addition to 7 pole positions and 6 fastest laps.

 For 1963, Coventry Climax was able to convince Lucas to supply the cogged belt-driven fuel injection system originally developed for BRM with then-unique sliding throttle plates with four round intake bores cut-out.
 With the larger bore (from 63 mm to 68 mm) and shorter stroke (60 mm to 51.5 mm) compared to Mk.II, notable changes include the increase in conrod length (from 4.2" to 5.1" centre to centre, with a shorter piston crown height) and the switch from crossplane to flat-plane crankshaft, which surprisingly did not increase vibration in the higher RPM range because the longer conrod length (and, to a less extent, lighter pistons) counteracted the increase in secondary vibration inherent in flatplane design.

 The flat-plane crank was adopted partly due to Rob Walker's proposed successor to the 4WD Ferguson P99 Formula 1 having a front engine layout, which could not accommodate exhaust pipes that merge with pipes from exhaust ports on the opposing bank on crossplane arrangement, but this project did not materialise.
 Later, such an elaborate crossplane exhaust system became well-known as "bundle of snakes" on the Ford GT40, but was a feature of FWMV Mk.I and Mk.II.